matkoch/matkoch.github.io/_posts/2019-12-12-replace-package-with-project-references.md

 ## Resolve Package References to Projects

-I was spending quite some time on Google, trying to find how
+I was spending quite some time on Google, trying to find how ttest

 [customize your build](https://docs.microsoft.com/en-us/visualstudio/msbuild/customize-your-build) with `Directory.Build.props` and `Directory.Build.targets` ... two files that will get auto